univ-ai/welcomenew/_courses/ai5.md

 Each week shall include:

--  2 Sessions
--  2 Labs
+-  1 Session
 -  Office hours

 ### Session - What to expect

 ![](/assets/images/Session.png)

-Before the session beginss, students are expected to complete a pre-class reading assignment and and attempt a quiz based on the same.
+Before the session begins, students are expected to complete a pre-class reading assignment and and attempt a quiz based on the same.

 A session will have the following pedagogy layout which will be repeated three times: